What is a cavity?

 Will my insurance pay for treatment?

 Our front office staff will do all they can to obtain your dental insurance benefit information and inform you of what your estimated portion will be.
+However, we cannot guarantee payment by your insurer.

 What payment options do you offer?